brkarcher/brkarcher.github.io/shadow.md

 Ae spoke.
 "Was this in violation of your oath?"

-"Of course not, holy mother."
+"Of course not, Holy Mother."

 Ae smiled that wily, laughing smile.
 "If it was not in violation of your oath, what troubles your conscience?"